percona/percona-everest-backend/README.md

 A Kubernetes cluster is available for public use, but we do not offer support for creating one.

-## Creating Kubernetes cluster

-You must have a publicly accessible Kubernetes cluster to use Everest.
-EKS or GKE is recommended, as it may be difficult to make it work with local installations of Kubernetes such as minikube, kind, k3d, or similar products.
-Everest does not help with spinning up a Kubernetes cluster but assists with installing all the necessary components for Everest to run.

 ## Getting started